Hyt-s/React-FireContact_App/README.md

 ## Objective

-Build a FireContact App using React.js and Firebase.
+Build a Contact App using React.js and Firebase.

 ## Notes